Uber driver's fatal crash: Daljinder Singh accused of careless driving that killed Daniel Kopa

-An Uber driver accused of the death of a young father told police the crash "happened very quickly, in the blink of an eye".
+An Uber driver accused of the death of a father told police the central Auckland crash "happened very quickly, in the blink of an eye".

-The 34-year-old, a friend of Auckland Mayor Phil Goff, was rushed to hospital but died after his life support was turned off.
+The 34-year-old father of four was rushed to hospital but died after his life support was turned off.

-Police prosecutor Phil Mann said Kopa, who was also known as Dann, was hit by a car being driven by Singh, while crossing Hobson St in Auckland Central shortly before 9am on June 6, 2017.
+Police prosecutor Phil Mann said Kopa was hit by Singh's Toyota Prius while he was crossing Hobson St shortly before 9am on June 6, 2017.

+CCTV footage showed Kopa had nearly finished crossing all four lanes of the wide one-way street when he was struck by the car.

 "The defendant had seen Mr Kopa at least twice," Mann said describing the road conditions before the crash.